jacquessham/DashExamples/PlotlyTemplateFramework/TemplateExamples/readme.md

 	<li><i>complexbar_arguements.json</i>: For group or stack bar chart</li>
 </ul>

+Note: <b>The framework turn off hovering by default</b>, which is different from Plotly.
+You need to turn back on by including this column in <i>metadata</i>.

 ### simplebar_arguements.json
 This template is for simple bar chart, and here are the required or optional columns: